 Further information on the Senedd’s scrutiny process is available in the Senedd’s guide to the legislative process.

-Details of the Welsh Government bills currently being considered by the Senedd.
+Details of the Welsh Government bills introduced for consideration by the Senedd.

 |Title||Background to the bill||Information on Senedd progress|

 |Renting Homes (Amendment) (Wales) Bill||Written statement||business.senedd.wales|